Luce Foundation Fellowships

 Full information is available on the Luce Foundation website.

 PROSPECTIVE CANDIDATES MUST APPLY THROUGH CIS.
-MIT/CIS is permitted to forward THREE applications in 2013 to the Luce Foundation.
-Applications must be received by CIS by Thursday, OCTOBER 24th, 2013.
+MIT/CIS is permitted to forward THREE applications to the Luce Foundation.
+Applications must be received by CIS by Thursday, OCTOBER 22nd, 2015.
 The successful applications will be selected by CIS and forwarded to the Luce Foundation.

 Application forms are available on the Luce Foundation website.